Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Bayesian inference of posterior PDFs of and as well as their correlations and beam energy dependence

 \subsection{Evolutions of posterior PDFs of $X$ and $K$ and their correlations with beam energy}

 Shown in Fig. \ref{XK-E} are the beam energy dependences of the posterior PDFs of X (left) and K (right), respectively.
 It is seen that the major peak of the posterior PDF of $X$ evolves from $X_{max}\leq 1$ to $X_{max}\approx 1$ with an extended tail at $X\geq 1$ as the beam energy increases from 150 to 1200 MeV/nucleon.
-On the other hand, the major peak of PDF($K$) evolves from being soft with $K\approx 220$ MeV to stiff with $K\approx 320$ MeV with an extended shoulder in $K\approx 320\sim 370$ MeV.
-As we discussed earlier, this may reflect the density dependence of the overall stiffness of code nuclear matter measured by its speed of sound.
-Moreover, one should not expect a unique PDF($K$) peaked at a single value of $K$ in all Au+Au reactions at different beam energies.
+On the other hand, the major peak of posterior PDF($K$) evolves from being soft with $K\approx 220$ MeV to stiff with $K\approx 320$ MeV with an extended shoulder in $K\approx 320\sim 370$ MeV.
+Moreover, one should not expect a unique posterior PDF($K$) peaked at a single value of $K$ in all Au+Au reactions at different beam energies.
 Since an increased $X$ generally leads to a higher temperature that also makes matter more stiff, altogether, the FOPI proton flow excitation function data indicate a gradual hardening of hot and dense nuclear matter formed as its density and temperature both increase with higher beam energies.